Krakow Info

 at 19 Sw.
 Jana street

 World-famous for Leonardo's painting Lady with an Ermine, the museum has other old masters' splendid works as well, a dramatic landscape by Rembrandt among them.
 Other exhibits include masterpieces of ancient European craft (furniture, china, glass, tapestry, etc.), an excellent collection of arms, and Egyptian, Greek and Roman antiquities.
 Polish history and national character can be better understood thanks to the museum’s invaluable display of items pertaining to Poland's memorable events and personalities.
-The museum's old-fashioned arrangement resembles private museums of the past and makes it truly charming (actually its exhibits were put together by The Czartortyskis family and given to the nation).
+The museum's old-fashioned arrangement resembles private museums of the past and makes it truly charming (actually its exhibits were put together by The Czartortyskis family).
 The museum is located in the Old Town historic area in the complex made up of the City Armory, the adjacent monastery library and three old buildings at the corner of Sw.
-Jana and Pijarska streets.
+Jana and Pijarska streets in central Krakow.

 Lady with an Ermine in Krakow's Czartoryskich museum